 Remove the Crankshaft Pulley Bolt

-1. Support the engine with a jack.
+- Support the engine with a jack.
 Use a wood plank to prevent damage to the oil pan.
+See photos below.

-3. Remove the crankshaft pulley bolt with a breaker bar attached to long extension to clear the fender.
-The extension must be supported to offset the force needed to removed the bolt (usually one's body weight with momentum.)
+- Remove the crankshaft pulley bolt with a breaker bar attached to a long extension to clear the fender.
+The extension must be supported to offset the force needed to removed the bolt (usually one's body weight with momentum).

 Remove the Accessory Belts

 The upper timing belt cover cannot be removed unless the valve cover is either removed or tilted up from the upper timing belt cover.
-If the tilt method is to be used, disconnect (no necessary to remove) the ignition wire for each plug and remove the valve cover bolts.
+If the tilt method is used, disconnect (but do not remove) the ignition wire for each plug and remove the valve cover bolts.

 Set Crankshaft Pulley to Top-Dead-Center (TDC)

-Temporarily screw back in the crankshaft pulley bolt and used a ratchet wrench to turn the motor to align the crankshaft pulley top-dead-center (TDC) mark with the lower timing belt cover timing alignment indicator.
+Temporarily screw the crankshaft pulley bolt back in and use a ratchet wrench to turn the motor to align the crankshaft pulley top-dead-center (TDC).
+Mark with the lower timing belt cover timing alignment indicator.
 Set the ratchet wrench to counter-clockwise rotation and with a quick snap of the wrist, remove the tension on the pulley bolt and screw off.
-If the timing mark is slightly mis-aligned, re-adjust with you hands.
+If the timing mark is slightly misaligned, re-adjust with your hands.

 Remove the Crankshaft Pulley after TDC alignment.

-1. Remove the bolts that secure the upper timing belt cover and detach the wire harness recessed in the cover.
-Pull out the Oil Dip stick and tube.
-A back and forth twisting motion on the tube will free it loose.
-After the bolts have been removed, and assuming the valve cover is still on the engine, tilt up the timing belt side of the valve cover to allow the upper belt cover to be removed.
+- After the bolts have been removed and assuming the valve cover is still on the engine, tilt up the timing belt side of the valve cover to allow the upper belt cover to be removed.
 A small crowbar can be used to keep the valve cover tilted up while the upper belt cover is removed.

-3. Remove the bolts that secures the side engine mount and remove the mount.
+- Remove the bolts that secure the side engine mount and remove the mount.

-If the number 1 cylinder is at Top-Dead-Center (TDC) on the compression stroke, the camshaft pulley marking of 'UP' should be approximately or slightly pass the 12 o'clock position.
+If the number one cylinder is at top-dead-center (TDC) on the compression stroke, the camshaft pulley marking of "UP" should be approximately or slightly past the 12 o'clock position.
 Applying paint marks to the camshaft pulley juxtaposed to the backing plate will allow realignment if the camshaft were to shift after timing belt removal.

-Apply paint marks to the three pulleys that drives the balance shafts.
+Apply paint marks to the three pulleys that drive the balance shafts.